 Part of serving the Lord is offering oneself in service to others.
-Grade 9 students participate in a service trip at the beginning of the school year; for two days, they work at various drop-in centres in downtown Toronto.
+Normally, Grade 9 students participate in a service trip at the beginning of the school year; for two days, they work at various drop-in centres in downtown Toronto.
 It is a great opportunity for them to get to know each other and teachers, as well as to help others and honour God by doing simple things like sorting clothing or serving lunch.
 It is part of what we do to help students learn to respect God, themselves, others, and property.

-In Grade 10, students go on a two-day, overnight trip during which they learn about the importance of empathy, their own and their peers' talents and gifts, and ways to work effectively with others.
-In addition, they have the opportunity to connect or reconnect with each other in meaningful ways.
+In Grade 10, students normally go on a two-day, overnight trip during which they learn about the importance of empathy, their own and their peers' talents and gifts, and ways to work effectively and connect meaningfully with others.

-The Grade 11 English/Perspective classes spend three days in service to others usually in Toronto.
+Grade 11 English/Perspective classes normally spend three days in service to others usually in Toronto.
 This trip provides students an opportunity to expand their worldview, help others who need assistance, and deepen relationships with classmates.